Mathematics Education FAQs

 What exams do I need to take, and when?

 For admission to the mathematics education program, you need to submit test scores for the GRE .
-When you apply for Student Teaching, you must submit passing scores for at least one of the NY State Exams: the EAS test (Education All Students) and the CST (Content Specialty Test), or the ALST (Academic Language Skills Test).
+When you apply for Student Teaching, you must submit passing scores for at least one of the NY State Exams: the EAS test (Education All Students) or the CST (Content Specialty Test), or the ALST (Academic Language Skills Test).
 Before graduation, you must submit passing scores of the remaining two exams and a teaching portfolio for the edTPA.
 Passing all three exams is required for certification, but not for graduation.